 In addition to asking about specific features, there are several questions that are worth asking vendors.
 The following questions help in understanding the maturity of products and focus on potential breakpoints of projects.

-Do you specialize by serving specific industries?
+Do you specialize in serving specific industries and sectors?

 Can I speak to some reference customers?